harixx/SerpSenseAi/replit.md

-# SERP Intelligence Landing Page
+# Imperius Landing Page

 ## Overview

-This is a premium landing page application for "SERP Intelligence" - an AI-powered SEO tool that analyzes why pages rank, not just who ranks.
+This is a premium landing page application for "Imperius" - an AI-powered SEO tool that analyzes why pages rank, not just who ranks.
 The application is built as a modern full-stack web application with a React frontend, Express backend, and PostgreSQL database integration.

 ## User Preferences